JR191710/WHSTechNotes/journal.md

 Over my winter break, theres one activity that every student did that they can obviously relate to and that is the use of technology.
 During my break i used technology in many different ways in my home, that includes entertainment.
 I couldnt go outside as much during my break so i used technology to talk and interact with my friends online and i also played video games a lot before school resumed.
 Overall, my winter break wasnt so bad even though I dont enjoy being inside most of the time, your break can be enjoyed in anyway as long as its entertaining and relaxing.

 # January 12, 2026
+Safe spaces are needed online so that the people using a app or software remain and use it without feeling skeptical or unease.
+Autcraft was designed for people with autism to play the game Minecraft in a safe space.
+Developers who design thier game should assure thier clients that thier software does't harm thier users so that there is an active community who can enjoy thier game.
+The kinds of harm that can happen from unmoderated spaces are things like doxing your adress, threats of violence, and or kidnapping.
+Autcraft is a prime example of how a safe space should look like, the developers provide the safety and isolation for safety for thier players while assuring gameplay with other people online that can't harm thier users.

 # Janaury 20, 2026